What You Need to Know When Applying for SSI Benefits

 While families may prefer to cover these types of costs as they have the majority of the individual’s life, there may come a time when that stream of income changes or is no longer available.
 Life happens and securing a funding source, such as SSI, is an opportunity for the individual to receive funds dedicated specifically to them.

 Since SSI is sometimes a gateway to other benefits, consider SSI to be near the top of the ‘benefits to do’ list.
 For example, once an individual is approved for SSI they are automatically eligible for Medicaid.
 Some states automatically enroll the individual once they are SSI approved, others states (like Illinois) have the individual enroll for Medicaid separately.
-Some states also have their own form of SSI (Supplementary Payment) that is paid to the individual after they are approved at the federal level for SSI (like California).
+Some states also have their own form of SSI financial assistance (Supplementary Payment) that is paid to the individual after they are approved at the federal level for SSI (like California).

 What You Need to Know When Applying for SSI:

-Parent’s Income is NOT Considered After the Individual Turns 18 Yrs Old
+Parents’ Income is NOT Considered After the Individual Turns 18 Yrs Old

 The Infamous $2,000 Asset Limit